In 146 BC, at the end of the Third Punic War,

 View of Thugga and of its Capitolium

 The growth of the settlements from villages to towns can be traced in inscriptions celebrating the construction of monuments or facilities.
 At Thugga, the town is referred to as Pagi Thuggensis in an inscription celebrating an arch dedicated to Emperor Claudius.
 150 years later an inscription celebrating Emperor Septimius Severus speaks of Civitas Aurelia Thugga.
 Pagus is the Latin word for country district, whereas civitas indicates a town the inhabitants of which had Roman citizenship.
-This event at Thugga and other towns was celebrated by erecting a Capitolium, a temple dedicated to Jupiter, Juno and Minerva, the three deities which were worshipped in the Capitolium of Rome.
+This event at Thugga and other towns was celebrated by erecting a Capitolium, a temple dedicated to Jupiter, Juno and Minerva, the three deities who were worshipped in the Capitoline hill of Rome.

 Thuburbo Majus - Ruins of the amphitheatre (left) and of a great cistern (right)